TRaSH-Guides/Guides/README.md

 ### What We Cover

-TRaSH-Guides provides extensive documentation that addresses frequently asked questions and offers optimal configurations across the entire media server stack, including:
+TRaSH-Guides offers detailed documentation that answers common questions and provides the best settings for your entire media server setup, including:

-**Core Applications:**
+**Main Applications:**

 - Radarr & Sonarr
 - Prowlarr
 - Download clients (qBittorrent, NZBGet, SABnzbd, Deluge)
 - Media servers

-**Media Server Architecture:**
+**Media Server Setup:**

-- How to establish a proper and optimal share and folder structure that supports hardlinks and atomic moves
+- How to create a proper and optimal share and folder structure that supports hardlinks and atomic moves

 **Key Features:**

-- Guides approved by original developers or created with their direct input
+- Guides approved by the original developers or created with their direct help
-- Production-tested configurations used by thousands of users
+- Settings tested in real-world use by thousands of users
-- Regular updates to stay current with application changes
+- Regular updates to keep up with application changes

-## Support
+## Getting Help

-If you have any questions about the guide or need assistance, please join our [Discord](https://trash-guides.info/discord) server.
+If you have questions about the guides or need help, please join our [Discord](https://trash-guides.info/discord) server.

-Do not open an issue on GitHub for support questions.
-Any support questions will be closed.
-If you are unsure, please check out the [discord](https://trash-guides.info/discord) server first.
+**Important:** Do not create GitHub issues for support questions.
+These will be closed automatically.
+If you're not sure, please check our [Discord](https://trash-guides.info/discord) server first.

-## Would you happen to have any suggestions for the guide?
+## Have Suggestions for the Guides?

-Join the [#suggestions](https://discord.com/channels/492590071455940612/1021029470389403818) section of our [discord](https://trash-guides.info/discord) server.
+Join the [#suggestions](https://discord.com/channels/492590071455940612/1021029470389403818) section of our [Discord](https://trash-guides.info/discord) server.